Silvery vs Bubble Tea

 // Pure (action, state) => [state, effects] for testable state machines

-const [state, dispatch] = useTea(reducer, initialState)The practical difference: in Bubble Tea, you manage all state transitions and message routing yourself.
-In Silvery, React handles the component tree, reconciliation, and rendering -- you only use TEA where you want explicit state machine semantics (complex interactions, undo/redo, replay).
+const [state, dispatch] = useTea(reducer, initialState)The practical difference: in Bubble Tea, you manage all state transitions and message routing yourself — this is explicit and testable (you can call Update directly in tests).
+In Silvery, React handles the component tree, reconciliation, and rendering — you only use TEA where you want explicit state machine semantics (complex interactions, undo/redo, replay).

 Composition